harryliu-intel/async-toolkit/async-toolkit/m3utils/applications.design-automation.memory.lamb/README.md

 1r1w1c 4 10
 1r1w1c 4 12
 1r1w1c 4 14
+cdp_lamb_n3bhd_1r1w1c_64d_66b
 ```
-This describes a LAMB requirements of width 4, for depths 10, 12, and 14.
+This describes a LAMB requirements of width 4, for depths 10, 12, and 14 and for an instance of depth 64, width 66.

 To build up a task file for them, execute: